Siege of Kaifeng (1232): Background

 Genghis Khan was declared Khaghan in 1206.
 The Mongols had united under his leadership, and defeated the rival tribes of the steppes.
 In the same period, China proper was divided into three separate dynastic states.
 In the north, the Jurchen-led Jin dynasty controlled Manchuria and all of China proper north of the Huai River.
 The Tangut-led Western Xia dynasty ruled parts of the western China, while the Song dynasty reigned over the south.
 The Mongols subjugated Western Xia in 1210.
 In that same year, the Mongols renounced their vassalage to the Jin.
 Hostilities between the Jin and Mongols had been building up.
 The Mongols coveted the prosperity of Jin territory.
-They may have also harbored a grudge against the Jin for assassinating Ambaghai, one of Genghis' predecessors, and for the Jin emperor Wanyan Yongji's rude behavior to Genghis when Wanyan Yongji was still a Jurchen prince.
+They may have also harbored a grudge against the Jin for assassinating Ambaghai, one of Genghis' predecessors, and for the Jin emperor Wanyan Yongji's rude behavior to Genghis Khan when Wanyan Yongji was still a Jurchen prince.

 The Mongols learned that a famine had struck the Jin, and invaded in 1211.
-Two armies were dispatched by the Mongols into Jin territory, with one under the command of Genghis.
+Two armies were dispatched by the Mongols into Jin territory, with one under the command of Genghis himself.
 The Jin built up its armies and reinforced its cities in preparation for the Mongol incursion.
 The Mongol strategy was based on capturing small settlements and ignoring the fortifications of major cities.
 They looted the land and retreated in 1212.
 The Mongols returned the next year and besieged Zhongdu, the capital of the Jin, in 1213.
 The Mongols were not able to penetrate the walls of the city in the Battle of Zhongdu, but intimidated the Jin emperor into paying tribute.
 They withdrew in 1214.
 Later in the year, fearing another siege, the Jin moved their capital from Zhongdu to Kaifeng.
 The Mongols besieged Zhongdu once more in 1215 once they learned that the Jin court had fled from the city.
 The city fell on May 31, and by 1216, large swaths of Jin territory were under Mongol control.